 A drink with a long history

 France is famous for champagne, Scotland for Scotch whiskey, and Kentucky for bourbon.
 Every region of the world has its most celebrated drink.
 In Mexico, that drink is tequila.
 With a history and level of care put into its production that rivals vintage wines, tequila holds this place for a reason.
-When you’re at the bar or a Mexican restaurant, you can trust the recommendation of the bartender at your favorite cantina, or you can make an informed choice for yourself.
+When you’re at the bar or a Mexican restaurant, you can trust the recommendation of the bartender, or you can make an informed choice for yourself.
 Learning about tequila also gives you the knowledge you need to impress guests when serving them neat drinks or mixed cocktails.

 The story of tequila

 With a history going back to sixteenth century, this liquor has been a part of the fabric of the Americas for over 400 years.
 Inspired by the pulque fermented agave alcohol that the native population drank, the conquistadors created tequila by distilling that plant.
 The potent liquor made a ready replacement for European brandy.
 Over the years the methods of distillation improved until tequila was perfected.